adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D61
 Yesterday I finished the ASP.NET  Core 2.0 path of Microsodt Virtual Academy, and I completed the aspnet core intermediate and I Asp.Net  core Advanced.

+### R1D62
+Today I learn with Python of the office page doc.